facebookresearch/AnimatedDrawings/README.md

 `mask.png`, `texture.png`, and `char_cfg.yaml` contain annotation results of the image character analysis step.
 These annotations were created from our model predictions.
 If the predictions were incorrect, you can manually fix the annotations.
 The segmentation mask is a grayscale image that can be edited in Photoshop or Paint.
-The skeleton joint locations within char_cfg.yaml can be edited with a text editor (though you'll want to read about the character config parameters within config/README first though.)
+The skeleton joint locations within char_cfg.yaml can be edited with a text editor (though you'll want to read about the [character config](examples/config/README.md) files first.)

 Once you've modified annotations, you can render an animation using them like so:

-    # run from AnimatedDrawings root directory

-    # ensure torchserve is running
-    cd torchserve
-    ./torchserve_start.sh

-    cd ../examples

-    # specify the folder where the update animations are located
+    # specify the folder where the fixed annoations are located
     python annotations_to_animation.py garlic_out

 ### Adding multiple characters to scene